Virginia Tech® home

 *** DUE TO WEATHER THIS EVENT HAS BEEN MOVED TO HAHN HALL ATRIUM***

-Join us at Solitude for a culminating reception in celebration of the weekend.
+The Council on Virginia Tech History hosted a culminating reception in celebration of the weekend.
 The revitalized Solitude House and Fraction Family House provide a tri-racial space that recognizes the African American, Native American, and European American communities and their significance in the history of the Appalachian region, giving everyone a place to gather.
+This reception allowed for continue dialogue following the afternoon presenations.

 Image of Ms. Opal Lee